-- 2. Slide the apps displayed up and down to view all recently used apps. - 3.
-Swipe left or right to remove the app from the list and force close the app. - 4.
+- 2. Swipe left or right to view all recently used apps. - 3.
+Slide an app up to remove it from the list and force close the app. - 4.
 Touch an icon to open an app or touch Back to return to the current screen.